paulotruta/octobattles-api/README.md

 This folder contains .sql files that should be imported prior to project usage, using either the command line or PHPMyAdmin for example.
 Each time a model class changes its configuration, the developer should go and reflect the changes in the respective .sql file in this folder.

-### Fixtures

-Fixtures are files named after the database table name, that contain a single array named $data representing the example database data that can be imported into the project using a model class method named "fixture_import".

-Running the "import_all.php" file inside the Fixtures folder imports all records from all fixtures into the database.
-If a fixture cannot be inserted due to database constraints, it is skipped.

 ## Libs

 This folder contains any number of php files with helper libraries for the API project.
 All libraries contained in this project were handwritten from scratch.
 Research links are present as initial comments in each helper file.